shahroozmehmood/Shahroozmehmood/README.md

 ## 💻**Scripting:**
 <br>
-With proficiency in <strong>Bash, PowerShell, Python and go ,</strong> I script your way to automation and efficiency.
+With proficiency in <strong>Bash, PowerShell, Python and Go ,</strong> I script your way to automation and efficiency.

 ## 👨‍🍳**Configuration Management:**
 <br>